ndrg42/AISC/README.md

   python src/laboratory/compare_features_strategy.py

   ```
-  With the appropriace flags is possible to use customized model and save the results.
+  With the appropriate flags is possible to use customized model and save the results.

   # Analyze Experiments
 We can both do eda on SuperCon data or on experiment results